 Photo taken in:VilniusYear when photo was taken:1939Country name at time of photo:LithuaniaCountry name today:Lithuania

-Masha Nemze was a good friend of mine.
+Masha Nemze was also my friend.
 Her parents owned a large fur store in the heart of the city.
 They had a dacha and they invited me to come over there for a couple of weeks during vacation.
 On Jewish holidays, the lyceum was closed and I went to my home town.
 I spent summer holidays at home as well.
 I didn’t want to go home as I was afraid of my parents’ tiffs, which became more frequent with the years.
 But still, I loved my town, my school friends and I enjoyed spending time with them.

 In the penultimate grade we were to choose between two directions: technical and humanitarian.
 I chose the humanitarian one.
 Now I felt more confident in our company.
 I was loved in any company as I was never in a hurry to go home because I didn’t have one.
 Besides, I was merry and appreciative.
 After classes we went out to a café, ate ice-cream, called on somebody to have a cup of tea, or sometimes went to the cinema.
 There were a lot of Zionist organizations in Vilnius, including youth organizations.
 Boys started wooing me.
 Usually I went to these organizations with my boyfriend.
 It was either Betar or Maccabi.
 They were different in their approaches, but all of them were purely Zionist.
 So, the years of my adolescence were full of Zionist ideas.
 During the meetings we often were told about Palestine, about life in a kibbutz.
 Youth was called upon to go to Palestine to build the Jewish state.
 In 1939 I finished the lyceum.